CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

    So the target range is not full of INT `bit`, it's max value is between $(clip/2, clip]$.
 Usually, the target range is decreased a lot, and accuracy after quantization is a bit lower due to this.
 But it do reduce the work of realizing requantization operator for the scale in the next steps.

    More details please infer to section [Realize](#calibrating-requantization-parameter).

-### OPs rewriting for numerical-bound

-* rewrite computation graph to avoid nondeterministic behaviors in parallel computations, which is common in ML accelerators.

 ## Experiment